Help Navigating the System near

 • HIV educational materials

-• Support and assistance with adherence in taking medications
+• Support and assistance with adherence to taking medications

 • Tickets to local events and entertainment